top of page

 • Action by former manager alleging that her former employer, a branch of the military, engaged in Title VII and ADA discrimination, hostile work environment, retaliation, failure to prevent discrimination and harassment, and whistleblower retaliation.
 Manager alleged that a supervisor had made sexually explicit comments and physically assaulted her, and another supervisor had engaged in quid pro quo sexual harassment by demanding a romantic relationship with her in exchange for a raise, but her complaints were allegedly ignored, she was threatened with workplace violence, was given unfavorable assignments, was chastised and not permitted to work remotely like others employees under the pandemic, and was terminated.
 The government alleged that it had investigated and terminated the threatening co-worker, and removed her from reporting to the harassing supervisor.
 Resolved following mediation.

 • Action by three-year prep cook alleging that her former employer, a restaurant, violated wage-and-hour laws on meal breaks, rest breaks, wage statements, and wait times, engaged in whistleblower retaliation under Labor Code section 1102.5, violated the FEHA by discriminating against her for her disability, failing to engage in the interactive process or to reasonably accommodate her, retaliated against her, and wrongfully terminating her in violation of public policy.
-The restaurant denied these allegations, claiming instead that its policies and procedures complied with the FEHA and the Labor Code, that it engaged the cook in the interactive process with and reasonably accommodated her each time she reported an injury, and that only when no reasonable accommodation was available that the cook was given temporary leave.
+The restaurant denied these allegations, claiming instead that its policies and procedures complied with the FEHA and the Labor Code, that it engaged the cook in the interactive process and reasonably accommodated her each time she reported an injury, and that only when no reasonable accommodation was available that the cook was given temporary leave.
 Further, the cook voluntarily resigned pursuant to a worker’s compensation settlement in which she was represented by counsel.
 Resolved following mediation.

 • Action by police officer alleging that her former employer, a law enforcement agency, wrongfully terminated her as a whistleblower in violation of the Fair Employment and Housing Act and Labor Code section 1102.5.
 The government denied these claims, alleging instead that its board terminated the officer for dishonesty.
 Resolved following mediation.